xdrshjr/CoMLRL/docs/content/docs/user-guide/multi-turn.md

 This interface allows full flexibility in how environment feedback, tool outputs, or other contextual information is integrated into the multi-turn training loop.

-### Example Modes
+### Example Modes (Expert, Diagnosis, Self-Improvement)

 An [environment for code generation](https://github.com/OpenMLRL/LLM_Collab_Code_Generation) includes 3 example external transition modes:

 {{% hint success %}}

 - `external.mode=expert_edits`: Uses an external LLM (default: DeepSeek-Coder) to propose code edits.
-The follow-up prompts include edit suggestions with context from previous generations.
-This mode is configurable via `expert_model` to use different models (e.g., Claude, GPT) when API keys are available.
+Follow-up prompts include edit suggestions with context from previous turns.
+It can be configured via `expert_model` for different experts (e.g., Claude, GPT) when API keys are available.

-- `external.mode=level_feedback`: Static check with AST and dynamically executes code to provide diagnosis.
-The default sandbox test includes the first test test; configurable via `sandbox_slice` to include all tests (0, None, or 'all'), specific number of tests, or last tests (negative values).
+- `external.mode=level_feedback`: Static AST checks and dynamically executes code to provide diagnosis.
+The default sandbox test includes the first test; configurable via `sandbox_slice` to include all tests (0, None, or 'all'), specific number of tests (negative values enabled).

-- `external.mode=plain`: Self-improvement mode that includes previous responses and revision instructions without diagnostics or test results.
+- `external.mode=plain`: Self-improvement mode that just includes prompts and responses in the previous turns and a revision instruction.
 {{% /hint %}}